 To receive your carbon credits, you are required to provide key project information in the form of offset reports at least every 5 years, but no more frequently than 6 monthly.
 Your carbon credits will be issued at the end of each reporting round where there are measured gains to net SOC.
 The minimum number of offset reports you are required to submit throughout the 25 years is 5.
 However, if you wish to receive credits more frequently, you can report more often.

-If you’re keen to grow your knowledge in the soil carbon space, download our soil guidebook here or check out head to our Education Hub.
-If a carbon farming project doesn’t quite stack up for you now, make sure to subscribe to our newsletter to keep your finger on the carbon farming pulse.
+If you’re keen to grow your knowledge in the soil carbon space, download our guide here or head to our Education Hub.

 To learn the basics of plantation forestry carbon projects, check out our educational webinar here.